ssd-tutorials/e-commerce-application/README.md

-# E-commerce application with PHP, MySQL, Ajax and PayPal
+# E-commerce application with PHP, MySQL, Ajax and PayPal (Season 1)
-Exercise files for the course **E-commerce application with PHP, MySQL, Ajax and PayPal**
+Exercise files for the course **E-commerce application with PHP, MySQL, Ajax and PayPal (Season 1)**